rob-didio/google-sheets-music-discovery/README.md

-# google-sheets-music-discovery
+# Google Sheets Music Disovery

-A fun way to discover, catalogue, and rate new music through Google Sheets.
+A fun way to discover, catalogue, and rate new music through Google Sheets using Apps Script